ericabxy/opend6/docs/_attributes/Endurance.md

 ---
+title: Endurance
 alternate_names:
 - Constitution
 - Stamina
-categories:
-- System Book
+category: System Book
-- attribute
-- core
-- trait
 order: 2
-title: Endurance
 ---

 > __Endurance__ is a measure of a character's bodily resistance, i.e.,  how well his body stands up to attack, whether from direct injury or  more insidious sources like poison, disease, or magical sickness. ---<cite>D6 System Book</cite>